Exupery/DontCast/README.md

 * Spell Reflection

 ## Commands
+* /dontcast add NAME - adds the named buff or debuff
+* /dontcast remove NAME - removes the named buff or debuff
+* /dontcast list - display what will trigger the warning
+* /dontcast default - reverts to the default triggers
 * /dontcast show - Shows the frame for repositioning
 * /dontcast hide - Locks (and hides) the frame
 * /dontcast reset - Resets the position to center of screen